 Reprising a play first performed at Hind Leys School, the first play of 2014 was STEEL MAGNOLIAS with a Directorial debut by Sally Bruton-Lang.
 Set in an American beauty parlour, Steel Magnolias is a microcosm of all that is best about female relationships and featured a strong cast including Emma Smith, Debbie Heveran, Pam Doody, Julia Quayle, Debbie Pettitt and Linda Moulton.
 The unashamedly pink set was by Andrew McGowan.

-100 minutes, 4 actors, over 100 characters – this is the essence behind THE 39 STEPS, a marvelous spoof version of Alfred Hitchcock’s murderous classic.
-Imaginatively directed by Ian Curry this superb play starred Jeremy Malpas as Richard Hannay with the remaining 100 characters played by Rachel Ingham, Chris Nixon and Steve Illidge.
-With virtually no scenery to help them, this versatile quartet managed to conjure up a fight on top of an express train, the Forth bridge, a car, and a very convincing bi-plane!
+100 minutes, 4 actors, over 100 characters – this is the essence behind THE 39 STEPS, a marvellous spoof version of Alfred Hitchcock’s murderous classic.
+Imaginatively directed by Ian Curry this superb play starred Jeremy Malpas as Richard Hannay with the remaining 100 characters played by Rachel Ingham, Chris Nixon, and Steve Illidge.
+With virtually no scenery to help them, this versatile quartet managed to conjure up a fight on top of an express train, the Forth bridge, a car, and a very convincing biplane!
 With atmospheric lighting by Andrew McGowan and Judith Moulton, lots of smoke and spot on sound effects by James Daw this play was great fun but, surprisingly, was not the box office success expected.

 Marking a departure from the norm, EDUCATING RITA was presented in the Studio Theatre at the Town Hall in July and, in contrast to the previous play, was a virtual sell-out.
 A two hander, the Loughborough Echo described Emma Smith playing Rita as “superb, dominating the stage and lightening the set as soon as she bustles in”.
 As Frank, Norman Hockley played his role as a quiet, gloomy counterfoil to all this manic bustle – “a quietly impressive performance as the story unfolds”.
 The play was sympathetically directed by Jeremy Malpas.

-In homage to the Centenary of the First World War, the October 2014 production was David Haig’s MY BOY JACK, a moving tale of Rudyard Kipling’s search for his son John lost after only two weeks in action.
+In homage to the Centenary of the First World War, the October 2014 production was David Haig’s MY BOY JACK, a moving tale of Rudyard Kipling’s search for his son John, lost after only two weeks in action.
 Taking the lead in this ambitious production, superbly directed by Steve Illidge, Nick Grainger played Kipling with “authority and sensitivity – a gritty performance” (Loughborough Echo).
-Jane Durant gave a “believable understated performance as his wife Carrie” and Louis Gale as Jack, “was convincing, trying with little avail to command his troops”.
+Jane Durant (nee Milne) gave a “believable understated performance as his wife Carrie” and Louis Gale as Jack, “was convincing, trying with little avail to command his troops”.
 Impressive debuts were given by Laura Bateman as Kipling’s daughter Elsie, and Matt Jarram was “heartily cheery as Major Sparks”.
 Special mention was given to Chris Marshall in his portrayal of the shell-shocked Bowe and new faces among the 18-strong cast “provided excellent support”.
-Andrew McGowan’s set for the claustrophobic muddy trenches was described as being “inspired, and his atmospheric lighting and superb sound effects were spectacular”.
+Andrew McGowan’s set for the claustrophobic muddy trenches was described as “inspired, and his atmospheric lighting and superb sound effects were spectacular”.

-In February 2015, The Society reprised the ever popular BLOOD BROTHERS with a talented cast of 13 featuring Tom Grainger and Henry North as the tragic twins and Debbie Heveran and Julie Easter as their respective mothers.
-The play introduced Hannah Levenston, Chloe McMackin, Georgia Thompson and Ben Hardy to the company and was directed by Norman Hockley with sets by Andrew McGowan.
+In February 2015, The Society reprised the ever-popular BLOOD BROTHERS with a talented cast of 13 featuring Tom Grainger and Henry North as the tragic twins and Debbie Heveran and Julie Easter as their respective mothers.
+The play introduced Hannah Levenston, Chloe McMackin, Georgia Thompson, and Ben Hardy to the company and was directed by Norman Hockley with sets by Andrew McGowan.
 The Loughborough Echo summed it up with "a bloody good evening of entertainment" which was backed up by excellent ticket sales.

-A milestone was reached in April 2015, when, for the first time ever, The Festival Players prodcued Shakespeare's MACBETH at the Sir Robert Martin Theatre at Loughborough University.
-It was at the behest of Jane Durant who directed this ambitious play in conjuction with the Royal Shakespeare Company's Open Stage Project.
-A cast of 20 was led by Rachel Ingham as Lady Macbeth - "a blazing power seeker who slowly loses her mind - her final scene ridding imaginary blood from her hands was hauntingly tragic" (Loughborough Echo) and Macbeth himself- "a riverting and simply stunning performance by the massively talented Jez Malpas".
+A milestone was reached in April 2015, when, for the first time ever, The Festival Players produced Shakespeare's MACBETH at the Sir Robert Martin Theatre at Loughborough University.
+It was at the behest of Jane Durant who directed this ambitious play in conjunction with the Royal Shakespeare Company's Open Stage Project.
+A cast of 20 was led by Rachel Ingham as Lady Macbeth - "a blazing power seeker who slowly loses her mind - her final scene ridding imaginary blood from her hands was hauntingly tragic" (Loughborough Echo) and Macbeth himself- "a riveting and simply stunning performance by the massively talented Jez Malpas".
 The set was designed and constructed by Andy Philpott and the play was well received by an enthusiastic and large audience.

 The final play of the 2015 Season was Mike Leigh's classic comedy ABIGAIL'S PARTY.
-Lianne O'Connor faultlessly played the hostess from hell, Beverley, and her husband Laurence was newcomer Kirt Hammond - inviting guests to smell pages of his classic books!
-The three guests were played by Jez Malpas (Tony, threatening to tape up his wife's mouth), Amy Walters (Ang, vacuously smiling in the awkward silences - but her dancing was something special!) and Cathy Rickstraw (Susan, who was a fish out of water allowing herself to become the victim of Bev's condescending kindness).
-Imaginatively directed by Rachel Ingham and with a garish 1970's set by Andrew McGowan, the Echo described it as a "well-crafted slick play; plenty to laugh at, to be embarrased by and to cringe at".
+Lianne O'Connor faultlessly played the hostess from hell, Beverley, and her husband Laurence was newcomer Kirt Hammonds - inviting guests to smell pages of his classic books!
+The three guests were played by Jez Malpas (Tony, threatening to tape up his wife's mouth), Amy Walters (Ang, vacuously smiling in the awkward silences - but her dancing was something special!) and Cathy Rackstraw (Susan, who was a fish out of water allowing herself to become the victim of Bev's condescending kindness).
+Imaginatively directed by Rachel Ingham and with a garish 1970's set by Andrew McGowan, the Echo described it as a "well-crafted slick play; plenty to laugh at, to be embarrassed by and to cringe at".

-Michael Frayn's riotous farce, Noises Off, began the 2016 Season with a fine production directed by Norman Hockley.
+Michael Frayn's riotous farce, NOISES OFF, began the 2016 Season with a fine production directed by Norman Hockley.
 Described as real people in unbelievable situations, farce depends on razor sharp timing and Nick Grainger revelled as the manic director, Lloyd Dallas whilst Kirt Hammonds, played the gormless Frederick Fellows.